 - Be certain you can see out all of the windows of the vehicle.
 DO NOT block your view outside the windows of the vehicles by putting up decorations or signs on those windows. - Only stop along the roadway where there is plenty of room and where the traffic can clearly see your vehicle exiting and entering the road. - Do NOT stop suddenly.
-DO NOT get back into traffic suddenly.
+DO NOT get back into traffic suddenly. - Between Truckee and Squaw Valley (Legs 9-10), DO NOT pull over that frequently.
+Only pull over where you can fit your van off the road in the dirt far away from the white line separating the traffic lane.

-- Between Truckee and Squaw Valley (Legs 9-10), DO NOT pull over that frequently.
-Only pull over where you can fit your van off the road in the dirt far away from the white line separating the traffic lane. - Between Homewood and South Lake Tahoe (Legs 13-16), please mind the speed limit, especially when you are driving by our runners!
-This is where the road is the narrowest at points.
-Please exercise extra caution driving along this stretch and passing your fellow runners. - Leg 15 is the narrowest leg on the course and there are very limited places for the van to stop.
-So van drivers need to be alert and expect to drive this leg really, really slow.
+- Between Homewood and South Lake Tahoe (Legs 13-16), please mind the speed limit, especially when you are driving by our runners!
+The road is narrow, please exercise extra caution driving along this stretch and passing your fellow runners. - Leg 15 is the narrowest leg on the course and there are very limited places for the van to stop.
+Van drivers need to be alert and expect to drive this leg really, really slow.
 You may not have any opportunity to offer your runner support.
 So don't expect to do so.
 Just drive to the next exchange.
 Your runner cannot get lost. - Do not park facing the wrong way.
 Southbound traffic should not park facing northbound direction, and northbound traffic should not park facing southbound.
-And definitely do not do that with your head lights on making it difficult for oncoming traffic to see - CHP will give tickets to RTO van drivers who do not follow these rules.
+And definitely do not do that with your headlights on making it difficult for oncoming traffic to see. - CHP will give tickets to RTO van drivers who do not follow these rules.